Fire Safety Management

 - Fire Risk Assessments

-College buildings will be assessed individually, by a competent person.
+College buildings will be assessed biannually by an approved fire consultant and by a competent person on every other year.
+Resulting in the college’s fire risk being assed every year.
 This assessment will be recorded and stored collectively, noting any action required, in the Risk Reduction Action Plans.
 The following area will be assessed:-

 - Building structure and design.

 - Activities carried out in the building.

 - Number and location of building occupants.

 - Existing fire safety systems / control /equipment.